10 things to know about Baylor Football Gameday in 2020

 10. Sic ’em Stand-Ins: If you’ve watched Major League Baseball games this summer, you’ve seen them — cardboard cutouts of fans in the stands.
 It’s not as good as being there, but it’s nice to have a part of you there at the game; now, Baylor fans can join in the fun with Sic ’em Stand-Ins.
 A $40 donation gets your picture on a cardboard cutout in McLane Stadium all season, and supports Baylor Athletics as well!

 Thankfully, many things this fall will still be familiar.
 We’ll again be able to spend our Saturdays cheering on the green and gold.
-Our Bears are again expected to put a good team on the field, receiving votes in both the preseason AP and coaches’ polls (moving up to No. 24 in this week’s coaches poll).
+Our Bears are again expected to put a good team on the field, receiving votes in both the preseason AP and coaches’ polls.
 And fans unable to attend the games will still likely be able to watch every game from home, thanks to the Big 12’s national TV contracts.

 Whether you’re cheering on the Bears in-person or from afar, the new Baylor Gameday website has something for you.
 We’re excited to share fall Saturdays with the Baylor Family once again as the Bears look to build a strong foundation for a new era on the gridiron.